-5. Investment Vehicles
+5. INVESTMENT VEHICLES

-5.1 Types of Entities Available to Investors to Hold Real Estate Assets ited liability companies, corporations and partnerships.
+5.1 Types of Entities Available to Investors to Hold Real Estate Assets

+There are several types of entities available to investors to acquire and hold real estate, including, but not limited to, limited liability companies, corporations and partnerships.
 Limited liability companies are the most commonly used entity type to acquire real estate because they are typically characterized by flexible organizational governance, offer limited liability protection to all members, and members can define their contractual obligation in the company's operating agreement to tailor it to reflect their business agreement and financial arrangements.